kixxauth/kixx-rynodb/README.md

     _scope: STRING,
     _type: STRING,
     _id: STRING,
-    _index_name: STRING, // Also the name of the map function.
+    _index_name: STRING, // Also the name of the map function which creates this index.
     _index_key: STRING, // The index value created by the map function.
     _subject_key: `${scope}:${type}:${id}`,
     _unique_key: `${index_name}:${index_key}`,